samlfox25/samlfox25/README.md

 - 👋 Hi, I’m Sam Fox.
 I am a PhD candidate at Kansas State University.
 - 👀 I’m interested in microbial ecology.
 My research focuses on how soil microbial communities respond to different fire regimes.
 - 🌱 I’m currently learning how to use Python more as well as increase my expertise in R.
-- 💞️ I’m looking to collaborate on microbial ecology project.
+- 💞️ I’m looking to collaborate on microbial ecology projects.
 - 📫 How to reach me. samlfox25@gmail.com

 <!---